alabou/NMOS-MatroxOnly/Alerts.md

 This event indicates that the associated network interface transitionned from the UP to the DOWN state.
 A network interface that is denied access to the network MUST not report a `linkDown` event because the interface is still UP and "partially" working.
 If the network interface becomes DOWN because the associated sub-system detected either a disconnect from the network connector, a signal integrity issue or a protocol issue, the severity state MUST be `inactive`.
 The interface became DOWN because of an external issue.
 If the network interface becomes DOWN because the associated sub-system detected an internal error the severity state MUST be `malfunction`.
 The interface became DOWN because of an internal issue.
 Textual information MAY be provided along withthe event to describe the circumstances of the network interface transitionning to the DOWN state.

+#### linkOk (1002)
+This event is used to notify the recovery state of a link domain after a non-Ok event.

 #### transport (2000)
 #### transportPacketLost (2001)
 This is the SRF packet lost event.